mlschmitt/twitter-likes-exporter/README.md

 # Twitter Likes Exporter

 Hacky Python scripts for downloading your Twitter likes and converting to HTML.
 Includes support for downloading user avatars and image media in tweets.
-Uses the GraphQL API powering Twitter.com, the equivalent of you scrolling through all your likes in your web browser.
+Scrapes tweets using the GraphQL API powering Twitter.com - the equivalent of you scrolling through all your likes in your web browser, only saved locally forever!

 ![example output rendered html of tweets](example_html_output.png)